LorenzoLeva/MicromouseSim/Readme.md

 # Micromouse Sim
 The Micromouse Sim, or short MMs, is a library intended to help develop the pathfinding algorithms of so-called micro mouses.
 It was born as the final project of my bachelor's degree, where we had to develop an application that heavily used traditional object-oriented programming.
-To check out the delivered version, you use the following command: `git checkout bfe77c811ecdf3e20b3bdffe05ad9d782a339f7b`
+To check out the delivered version, you can use the following command: `git checkout bfe77c811ecdf3e20b3bdffe05ad9d782a339f7b`

-The goal for me was not only to fulfill my assignment but to create something that would become the basis of an environment where I could try out what I would learn in the future and experiment with new technologies.
-(And to have a fun project to work on when im bored 😆)
+My goal was not only to fulfill my assignment but to create something that would become the basis of an environment where I could try out what I would learn in the future and experiment with new technologies.
+(And to have a fun project to work on when I'm bored 😆)

-Therefore don't expect perfect code, being in most cases the first time that I try out something, but please take a look if you are interested because I would be thrilled to have any feedback on how I could have done things better and about best practices.
+Therefore don't expect perfect code, being, in most cases, the first time I try out something (and it was probably 2 am when I wrote it).
+Still, please take a look if you are interested because I would be thrilled to have any feedback on how I could have done things better and about best practices.

 ## What is a Micromouse?
 Micromouse is an event where small robot mice solve a 16×16 maze which began in the late 1970s.
 Events are held worldwide and are most popular in the U.K., U.S., Japan, Singapore, India, and South Korea.